 -Ray Bottorff Jr

 Contributed by Alex Jay

-Raymond Witlin was born in New York City on September 2, 1920.
-In the 1930 U.S. Federal Census the Witlin family lived in the Bronx at 1235 Morrison Avenue.
-Raymond was the oldest of two sons born to Abraham and Ruth.
+In the 1930 U.S. Federal Census the Witlin family remained in the Bronx but at different address, 1235 Morrison Avenue.
+Witlin was the oldest of two sons.

-The Witlins moved to Brooklyn where Raymond was a student at Abraham Lincoln High School.
+The family moved to Brooklyn where Witlin was a student at Abraham Lincoln High School.
 (FYI: Frank Frazetta attended the same school in the early 1940s.)
-The Brooklyn Daily Eagle published, on Sundays, a children's/young adult section called the Junior Eagle Section.
-The April 14, 1935 issue published an article about its new comic strip and a profile of its creator:
+The Brooklyn Daily Eagle published, on Sundays, a children’s/young adult section called the Junior Eagle Section.
+The April 14, 1935 issue published an article about its new comic strip and a profile of its creator.

 [Allan's note: the images above, which comprise the complete run of the strip, are from digitized microfilm.
 Although I tried to tease out as much detail as I could, they remain stubbornly ghostly and pixelated.
 Sorry, but this ain't CSI!]

 Ink-Slinger Profiles by Alex Jay: The Cartoonists of Just Among Us Girls

 Railway Clerk Now CartoonistPaul D. Robinson, formerly of 1219 W. Jefferson st., is now located with the Bray Cartoon moving picture studios at New York.
 Robinson, until two months ago was a clerk in the local Big Four freight offices.

 Young Robinson, who had a natural talent for drawing, went from Sandusky direct to New York with the intention of making good in the art game.
 He secured a place in the Bray studios and is now drawing animated cartoons which are shown in the movie theaters throughout the entire country.